justinthelaw/opera/forge/README.md

 A best practice for developing in Python is using a Virtual Environment (venv).
 Within this README's directory is a [requirements.txt](./requirements.txt) file for installing the dependencies required by `python3` to run the Jupyter Notebook contents.

-To properly develop locally and contribute to The Forge, please follow the contributing instructions in [repository README](../README.md).
+To properly develop locally and contribute to The Forge, please follow the contributing instructions in the [repository README](../README.md).

 ## Jupyter Notebooks